4 Excuses That Shouldn't Prevent You From Ending Your Relationship

 Don’t miss: 6 Habits that Improve the Way You Face Life

-The end of a relationship isn’t a failure.
+The end of your relationship isn’t a failure.
 In fact, it’s a completely normal situation.
 Over time and after spending so much time together, everything ends up wearing us down and, sometimes, causes us not to want to continue walking the same path together.

 Stop being afraid of what others will say.
 The really important thing is how you feel.
 Don’t stick with someone because you feel guilty that the relationship hasn’t been a success.